 For the A1 items, the Candidate Guide (British Council, 2013, p.
 11) specifies that "[e]ach sentence in the short text is free-standing but appears to form a text, so it is not necessary to understand all of the sentences to answer individual questions".
 The Candidate Guide also advises test-takers that this task "assesses your ability to read a sentence and to complete it with an appropriate grammatical form or word" (p.
 11).
 Both the eye-tracking and the stimulated recall analyses confirmed that the successfully completed A1 items had engaged the test-takers in an important amount of sentence-level processing, such as lexical access, syntactic parsing, and propositional meaning building, and that they very often used a careful local reading approach.
-Sometimes, however, test-takers also used a more global, extra-sentential reading approach and employed higher-level processing).
+Sometimes, however, test-takers also used a more global, extra-sentential reading approach and employed higher-level processes to correctly complete the A1 items (whether or not in combination with local, lower-level processing).
 In fact, this had appeared to be crucial in the case of a few items (see section 5.3.2).
 Thus, overall evidence was found for the intended processing of A1 items, but a few individual items appeared to require slightly different, higher-level types of reading processes.